dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 [!code-csharp[](model-binding/samples/2.x/Pages/Instructors/Create.cshtml.cs?name=snippet_HandleMBError&highlight=3-6)]

-Client-side validation catches most bad data that would otherwise be submitted to a Razor page form.
-This validation makes it hard to trigger the preceding highlighted code even deliberately.
-The sample app includes a **Submit with Invalid Date** button that puts bad data in the **Hire Date** field and submits the form to show how this code for redisplaying the page works when data conversion errors occur.
+Client-side validation catches most bad data that would otherwise be submitted to a Razor Pages form.
+This validation makes it hard to trigger the preceding highlighted code.
+The sample app includes a **Submit with Invalid Date** button that puts bad data in the **Hire Date** field and submits the form.
+This button shows how the code for redisplaying the page works when data conversion errors occur.

 When the page is redisplayed by the preceding code, the invalid input is not shown in the form field.
 This is because the model property has been set to null or a default value.
 The invalid input does appear in an error message.
 But if you want to redisplay the bad data in the form field, consider making the model property a string and doing the data conversion manually.

-Making the model property a string and doing type conversion yourself is also the recommended strategy if you don't want type conversion errors to result in model state errors.
+The same strategy is recommended if you don't want type conversion errors to result in model state errors.
+In that case, make the model property a string.

 ## Simple types